Alambique Creek

-Alambique Creek, or Arroyo Alembique, is a 2.7 mi stream located in San Mateo County, California in the United States.
-It is part of the San Francisquito Creek watershed.
+Alambique Creek, or Arroyo Alembique, is a 2.7 mi stream located in San Mateo County, California, in the United States.
+It is a tributary to Corte Madera Creek and is part of the San Francisquito Creek watershed.

 History

 The creek's name is Spanish for "still," referring to a liquor distillery.
 Older Spanish spells it alembique with an "e".
 The English spelling is alembic, a type of still that is used today.
 The e spelling dominates in the 1800s and continued on most maps until the 1930s.
 The name refers to moonshiners Tom Bowen and Nicholas Dawson, English seaman deserters, who built an illegal still on the creek in 1842.
 The creek runs through Wunderlich Park in Woodside, California, where, in 1904, the creek was used by J. A. Folger for the first hydro-electrical power system in the region.

 Watershed

 Alambique Creek begins below Skyline Boulevard on Bear Gulch Road near the intersection with Bear Glen Drive.
-After crossing La Honda Road, and just south of the intersection of Mountain Home Road and Portola Road, Alambique Creek enters a historic wetland pond (Lloyd's Pond) which is currently impounded by the road-fill of Portola Road and a culvert.
-Next, Alambique Creek flows under Portola Road into the upper Searsville Reservoir at its confluence with Sausal Creek.
+After crossing La Honda Road, and just south of the intersection of Mountain Home Road and Portola Road, Alambique Creek enters Lloyd's Pond (Upper Searsville Pond) which is currently impounded by the road-fill of Portola Road and a culvert.
+Of note, Lloyd's Pond is likely named for William Lloyd (1823-1895), who operated a blacksmith shop in historic Searsville, and who partnered with other early pioneers Dr. Robert O. Tripp, James "Grizzly" Ryder, and Alvinza Hayward, a bullwhacker from Amador County, to harvest the redwoods.
+Next, Alambique Creek flows through a culvert under Portola Road into the Middle Searsville Pond (Middle Searsville Marsh) at its confluence with Sausal Creek.